lervag/vimtex/CONTRIBUTING.md

 ## Documentation
 VimTex provides a little high-level [documentation](./DOCUMENTATION.md).
-It's still under development, but it might help you to understand the code better.
+It's still under development, but it might help you to understand the code better (or at least faster).
 If you have any question about the code, feel free to open a new issue!